 Both of these approaches have drawbacks.
 Seed scripts are tedious to write and maintain, are often inaccurate, and generally offer a tiny, non-representative sampling of data.
 Copying from production happens outside of established development workflows, is slow and cumbersome because you have to copy all the data, and almost certainly contains personal information about your users.

 Snaplet is a command line tool that gives developers a "code as configuration" environment for transforming, reducing (subsetting), and generating data.
 The data is stored as snapshots that can be restored into any development environment, and shared with teammates for collaborative development against a shared database.

 - Join a new team, run

-- See a bug in production? run
+- See a bug in production?
+Run

-- Write E2E tests again actual data
+- Write E2E tests against actual data

-- Write data-migrations against actual data
+- Write data-migrations against accurate data